Donations to the Victoria Centre are needed now more than ever!

 “Its been such an important project and its wonderful to begin to bring all these important articles and stories together for the posterity of the Centre and the local community”.
 She went on to add, “many of our records show the ‘great and the good’ of our town as well as significant characters from our own history and our Community, and this is just the beginning, we know there are so many other stories out there that we would love to capture and share”.

-Centre Manager, Marion Turner-Hawes, said, we have been delighted with the information we have managed to find and being able to store it all in the right way for safe keeping is vital.
+Marion Turner-Hawes, who was the centre manager at the time said, we have been delighted with the information we have managed to find and being able to store it all in the right way for safe keeping is vital.

 “We don’t want it all hidden away in dusty cupboards though, we have so many more artefacts and records to check through, this has got us all really excited.
 Its not only inspiring us to see or remember the many great achievements of the Centre its also providing lots of new materials for the Town’s social history, and this is just the tip of the iceberg we know there is so much more out there”.